olivierverdier/sinopia/README.rst

 .. _sienna colour scheme by Georg Dahn: http://www.vim.org/scripts/script.php?script_id=1259

-Here is how it looks like in MacVim:
+Here is how it looks like in MacVim in light background mode (see also the `screenshot page`_):

 .. image:: https://github.com/olivierverdier/sinopia/raw/master/screenshots/light.png